Amo-494/Data-Science-Journey/Week 1 article.md

 **Introduction**

 The world of data science is evolving at an unprecedented pace, and it's crucial for beginners to have a clear roadmap to navigate this exciting field.
-In this article, we'll provide a comprehensive guide for beginners in data science, with a practical focus on measuring the success of the Instagram TV (IGTV) product.
+In this article, I'll provide a comprehensive guide for beginners in data science, with a practical focus on measuring the success of the Instagram TV (IGTV) product.
 Whether you're a complete novice or someone looking to expand their data science knowledge, this roadmap will serve as a valuable resource for your journey.

 ---